Ryandev/ShapeKit/README.markdown

-_Note_: this project will be discontinued soon.
-If you are planning to build a new project using Swift, please consider [GEOSwift](https://github.com/andreacremaschi/GEOSwift).

 # ShapeKit

 ShapeKit is a iOS/OSX library that offers an Objective-C interface to the powerful [GEOS](http://trac.osgeo.org/geos/) library.
 Through GEOS, ShapeKit includes all the OpenGIS Simple Features for SQL spatial predicate functions and spatial operators, as well as specific JTS enhanced topology functions.
 This fork is based on the [original repository](https://github.com/mweisman/ShapeKit) by Michael Weisman, with major customizations.
-- ShapeKit has been refactored to build in a static library (libShapeKit.a)
+- ShapeKit has been refactored to build in a dynamic library (using Carthage)
-- Apple's MapKit specific methods have been refactored in a dedicated category to generalize the code and remove Apple's MapKit dependency.
-ShapeKit just takes care of the model, so that you can choose the map library you prefer (Apple's MapKit, route-me in the [original flavour](https://github.com/route-me/route-me) or in [Alpstein](http://github.com/Alpstein) or [Mapbox](https://github.com/mapbox/mapbox-ios-sdk) forks ecc..)
-- GEOS linearref functions (project and interpolate on a line) support was added

 ## Usage